timshannon/bolthold/README.md

 BoltHold is a simple querying and indexing layer on top of a Bolt DB instance.
 The goal is to create a simple, higher level interface on top of Bolt DB that simplifies dealing with Go Types and finding data, but exposes the underlying Bolt DB for customizing as you wish.
-By default the encoding used is Gob, so feel free to `gob.Register` any types you wish, or use the GobEncoder/Decoder interface for faster serialization.
-Or you can use any serialization you want by supplying encode / decode funcs to the `Options` struct on Open.
+By default the encoding used is Gob, so feel free to use the GobEncoder/Decoder interface for faster serialization.
+Or, alternately, you can use any serialization you want by supplying encode / decode funcs to the `Options` struct on Open.

 One Go Type will have one bucket, and multiple index buckets in a BoltDB file, so you can store multiple Go Types in the same database.